frederic-perez/AmE-dictionary/data/idioms.md

 __dance the night away__ :four: To dance the entire evening. _We danced the night away._
 __dang it__ :dart: An exclamation of frustration.
 A mild alternative to “damn it.” _Oh, dang it—I dropped another screw._
 __dangle (something) before (someone)__ To try to entice someone with something. _Dad dangled a few twenties before us, but we told him he’d have to pay more to get us to clean out the whole garage._
+__dark cloud__
 __dark days__ :two: Times of extreme misfortune or difficulty. _The company struggled on through some dark days several years ago, but it has since established itself as a dominant force in the market._
-__dark horse__ :five: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
+__dark horse__ :six: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
 They didn’t have dark coats, however.
 The horses were simply ones that bettors and fans didn’t know much about before the horse unexpectedly won a race.) __1__ One who achieves unexpected support and success as a political candidate, typically during a party’s convention. __2__ A little-known, unexpectedly successful entrant, as in a horserace.
 __dark joke__
 __dark side__ A deeply negative, troubled, or antagonistic aspect of someone or something that is usually kept concealed. _Jonathan’s mom is always sweet to me and our friends, but apparently she has a bit of a dark side when we’re not around._
 __darkest hour__ :two: The moment or period in which things are at their worst, lowest, or most discouraging.
 __Darktown__ _n_ A neighborhood in Atlanta characterized by squalor, degradation, sickness, crime, and misery.
 __dart out__ To move quickly out of somewhere or something.
+__date me doc__ A _date me doc_ is a document listing someone’s personal information and relationship preferences.
+The document is posted online in the hopes of attracting romantic partners.
 __date with destiny__ :two: A future event, circumstance, or situation that will or could prove to be of momentous significance or importance. _Having tried unsuccessfully to appeal his verdict for four years, he now has a date with destiny in front of the US Supreme Court._
 __dawn (up)on (one)__ :three::hammer:
 __day and age__
-__day in and day out__ :eight: Without respite. _He plays chess day in and day out._ _Syn_ all the time
+__day in and day out__ :nine: Without respite. _He plays chess day in and day out._ _Syn_ all the time
 __day in, day out__ :three: For an indefinite number of successive days. _Syn_ time after time
 __day lark__ A person who is more energetic and active during the day than at night.
 The opposite of a “night owl.” _My husband is a real day lark—he has boundless energy as long as the sun is up, but after it sets, he crashes._
 __day one__ _She established on Day One an atmosphere of genuine affection and concern._